fprasx/unlocked/mdbook/src/reflections/atomic.md

 easier to get going.

-The biggest moment for me was when I stopped having to look at the Standard Library Documentation every time I used an atomic variable.
-I had an intuitive sense of the orderings, and I could see why each one was useful in my code.
-At first, I though the orderings seemed a little random.
-However, as I started to use atomics more and more, I saw how the orderings fit in nicely with actual use cases, from using `Acquire` to load a bucket to `AcqRel` in `compare_exchange`.
+The biggest moment for me was when I stopped having to look at the Standard Library Documentation every time I used an atomic.
+I had developed an intuitive sense of the orderings, and I could see why each one was useful in my code.
+At first, I thought the orderings seemed a little random.
+As I started to use atomics more and more, I saw how the orderings fit in nicely with actual use cases, from using `Acquire` to load a bucket to `AcqRel` in `compare_exchange`.